 If you’re 17 years old: Unless driving to or from work or accompanied by a driver 21 or older, you cannot drive between 1 a.m. and 5 a.m.

-At the age of 18, the graduated license restrictions are lifted and you can drive at all hours of day or night.
+The graduated license restrictions get lifted at 18, and you can drive at all hours of day or night.

 What If You’re 18 Years or Older?